The Day of the Jackal (TV series)

 The Day of the Jackal is a British spy thriller television series, based on the Frederick Forsyth novel and 1973 film of the same name.
 It stars Eddie Redmayne and Lashana Lynch.
 It is written and created by Ronan Bennett, produced by Christopher Hall and directed by Brian Kirk, Anthony Philipson, Paul Wilmshurst and Anu Menon.
-The first series began airing in November 2024.
-That same month, it was renewed for a second series.
+The first series premiered on Sky Atlantic on 7 November 2024.
+That same month, it was renewed for a second series, which will premiere in 2027.

 The Day of the Jackal received positive reviews from critics and received two Golden Globe Award nominations, Best Television Series – Drama and Best Actor for Redmayne.

 Premise

-Reimagined into a contemporary political setting, this series is based on a popular novel which centres on a ruthless British assassin, known only as “the Jackal", and the intelligence officer intent on capturing him.
+Reimagined into a contemporary political setting, this series is based on a popular novel which centres on a ruthless British assassin, known only as "The Jackal", and the intelligence officer intent on capturing him.